li-clutter-org/circleciloadimpact/README.md

 Just note that the API token is *longer* than the size of the box so make sure you get all of it!

 Now you need to know which test to run.
-You can list your test configurations using the API or the CLI if you want to but the simplest way is to open it directly in your account and copy the id from the URL.
-Underlined in red.
+You can list your test configurations using the API or the CLI if you want, but the simplest way is to open it directly in your account and copy the id from the URL.
+That's underlined in red.

 <img src="media/image8.png" width="624" height="424" />

-So now you have a test id for the test you want to run in your build pipeline and your API key.
+Now you have a test id for the test you want to run in your build pipeline and your API key.

-All of the code is shared at Github for your download in the [loadimpact/circleciloadimpact](https://github.com/loadimpact/circleciloadimpact) repo!
+All the code is shared at Github for your download in the [loadimpact/circleciloadimpact](https://github.com/loadimpact/circleciloadimpact) repo!

-3a Edit the build settings to set the test Id and the API key
+3a.
+Edit the build settings to set the test Id and the API key
 =============================================================

-To avoid sticking sensitive information such as your test id and your API key into the script itself we use environment variables set in your build settings to hold these.
+To avoid sticking sensitive information such as your test id and your API key into the script itself, we use environment variables set in your build settings to hold these.

 Set the environment variable LI\_TEST\_ID to hold your test id and the environment variable LI\_API\_KEY to hold your API key.

 <img src="media/image9.png" width="624" height="188" />

-Now, let us look into the script code itself that actually executes the tests.
+Now, let's look into the script code itself that actually executes the tests.

-The code has four parts, the initial and then three stages “Kickoff performance test”, “Performance test running” and “Show results”.
-If you are familiar with CircleCi you know the output from the execution is visible in the build log when you execute your build including the Load Impact performance test.
+The code has four parts, the initial and then three stages “Kickoff performance test,” “Performance test running” and “Show results.”
+If you're familiar with CircleCI you know the output from the execution is visible in the build log when you execute your build including the Load Impact performance test.

 The initial part of the Bash code is where you set the test id and the API key.